A Servant Heart

 Mary, Mother of Jesus

-We don’t need to have all the answers before answering God’s call.
+We don’t need to have all the answers before answering God’s call to serve.

 John the Baptist